jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

             # Since we just updated D, perform another forward pass of all-fake batch through D
             output = forward(discriminator, fake)
             # Calculate G's loss based on this output
             errG, errG_derivative = criterion(output, label)
             # Calculate gradients for G
+            # The gradient flow does not reach the generator automatically,
+            # so we have to do that manually by passing the gradient returned from the backward pass of the discriminator as the derivative_loss input to the generator backward call
             input_gradient = backward(discriminator, errG_derivative)
             backward(generator, input_gradient)
             D_G_z2 = sum(output) / length(output)